-23.6 The policy is considered to have a very positive effect on the heritage objective but may have a negative effect upon the housing and economic structure objectives, as it could be seen as a constraint to development (as well as a positive element contributing to heritage-led regeneration).
+23.6 As was hoped, the policy is considered likely to have a very major positive effect against the heritage objective.
+This could be only improved by further detail as set out in the ACS.
+It has a significant positive effect against the natural resources objective because it is positive towards conserving assets rather than using raw materials.
+It has minor negative effects on the crime and economic objectives because heritage protection could be seen as a constraint to development.
+The policy is considered to have a very positive effect on the heritage objective but may have a negative effect upon the housing and economic structure objectives, as it could be seen as a constraint to development, (as well as a positive element contributing to heritage-led regeneration).